rdelrosario/xamarin-plugins/Geofence/README.md

     You can enter a string like “Location is required to find out where you are” which, as in iOS 7, can be localized in the InfoPlist.strings file.

-* Must checkout the helper class on content folder: GeofenceReadme.txt.
+* Must checkout the helper on content folder: GeofenceReadme.txt.
 In order to setup correctly.

 ##### Limitations